gabrieloliveiratech/boilerplate-backend-docker/README.md

          docker-compose exec app php artisan migrate:fresh --seed docker-compose exec app php artisan apidoc:generate
     ```
-    These commands will, respectively: update project dependencies, run database migrations and generate API documentation.

                      A new php development server will be started in: localhost:8000

+    These commands will, respectively: update project dependencies, run database migrations and generate API documentation(localhost:8000/docs to access).

 ## External packages and services